Intercompany

 Party Code

-- All companies involved must agree on a unique intercompany partner identification code, referred to as the Party Code.
-This code helps identify each company within the system.
+- All companies must agree on a unique party code.
+This code identifies each company in the system.

 Data Conflicts